bLeYeNk/X1Coin/README.md

 # Bitcoin Classic

-⚠️ **Disclaimer: Purely Speculative and for Entertainment Purposes Only**
+⚠️ **Disclaimer: This is just for fun.
+Bitcoin Classic is Purely Speculative and for Entertainment Purposes Only**

-Bitcoin Classic is an experimental project created solely for speculative and entertainment purposes.
+Bitcoin Classic is an experimental project created solely for fun, speculative, and entertainment purposes.
 It does not intend to function as a legitimate cryptocurrency and should not be considered as a financial investment.

 ### Key Points:

-- ⚠️ **Not for Real-world Use:** Bitcoin Classic is not designed for any practical use or financial transactions.
 -  **No Financial Advice:** Users are strongly discouraged from making any financial decisions based on this project's outcomes.
 -  **Educational Experiment:** This project explores hypothetical scenarios and alternative parameters, aiming to spark educational discussions.

 ### Important:

-- ⚠️ **Legal and Ethical Considerations:** Creating actual cryptocurrencies requires careful consideration of legal, ethical, and technical aspects.
-This project does not endorse the creation of real-world cryptocurrencies.
+**Not for Real-world Use:** Bitcoin Classic is not designed for any practical use or financial transactions.

 ### Blockchain Specifications